Grades 7-8

 Math

-Students and teacher work on drawing in art
+Students drawing art

 11:00-11:40 a.m.